swhan91/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 #### Topology Policy in Pod Spec
 The value of `v1core.PodSpec.Topology.Policy` field indicates the desired topology of Pod's resource assignment.
 This value determines how Topology Manager coordinates hardware resource assignment of container during Pod admission.
-If the value is omiited or `none`, the Topology Manager will not intervene to Pod admission.
+If the value is omitted or equal to `none`, the Topology Manager will not intervene in Pod admission.

 ```
 apiVersion: v1